-Upon successfully passing 4 GED tests (5 tests in Canada), students get their High School Equivalency Diploma.
+Upon successfully passing the 5 subtests in Canada, students get their Canadian High School Equivalency Diploma.
 This diploma has the same value as a common high school diploma.

-The GED Testing Service (GED TS), the official GED® test organization, offers this exam for students worldwide, including in Canada.
+GED Testing Service (GEDTS), the official GED® test organization, offers this exam for students worldwide, including in Canada.

-Canadian students who want to prepare for the GED test can use GED prep programs offered by publishers accredited by the GED TS, such as Onsego.
+Canadian students who want to prepare for the GED test can use GED prep programs offered by publishers accredited by GEDTS, such as Onsego.

-Onsego offers GED preparation programs for the Canadian GED test.
+Onsego offers GED online classes for the Canadian GED test.